 ddecamp@mercercouncil.org | (609) 651-1623

-David (Dave) DeCamp serves as the Patient Navigator for the Opioid Overdose Recovery Program (OORP) in Mercer County and the Director of Recovery Services since 2019.
-Previously, Dave served as a full-time Certified Peer Recovery Specialist and Assistant Patient Navigator for OORP before getting promoted.
+David (Dave) DeCamp has served as the Patient Navigator for the Opioid Overdose Recovery Program (OORP) for Mercer Council in Mercer County and the Director of Recovery Services since 2021.
+Previously, Dave served as a full-time Certified Peer Recovery Specialist and Assistant Patient Navigator for OORP since 2019.
 Before joining Mercer Council full-time, Dave also served as a “per-diem” Peer Recovery Specialist for the OORP program.

-Dave brings multiple years of experience working in the private SUD treatment field, having served as a Senior/Lead Behavioral Health Technician at numerous facilities including Ambrosia NJ, Pinelands Recovery Center at Medford, and Princeton Detox and Recovery Center.
-Before entering the SUD Treatment field as a career change, Dave was a Global Vice President in the Enterprise Information Technology Software sector for over 20 years, specializing in the global Financial Services vertical industry as a developer, solution architect, and technical sales expert for IT Security, Management, and Governance solutions with various software and consulting organizations.
+Dave brings multiple years of experience working in the private SUD treatment field, having held operations positions at numerous facilities including Ambrosia NJ, Pinelands Recovery Center at Medford, and Princeton Detox and Recovery Center.
+As a subject matter expert, he is involved in county and state-wide advisory boards.
+Before entering the SUD Treatment field as a career change, Dave was a Global Vice President in the Enterprise Information Technology Software sector for over 20 years.

-Dave has been in continuous recovery for nearly 7 years, after decades of struggling with alcoholism and addiction.
+Dave has been in continuous long-term recovery since 2016, after decades of struggling with alcoholism and addiction.
 He sees it as both his purpose and passion to help others overcome their struggles with addiction through sharing his experience, strength, and hope.

 Trina Nixon, CPRS